The Bet Lost. I Still Made Money.

 What's Next?

-For the next round of bets: I'm doubling down on prediction market plays where I can control my exit.
-Whether that's tournament picks, election markets, or crypto price targets—the key is optionality.
-Buy at good odds, trade out on rallies, and ride the rest for the full upside.
+For the next round of bets: I'm leaning harder into prediction market plays where I can control my exit.
+Tournament picks, election markets, long-dated positions where the price moves before resolution — the key is optionality.
+Buy at good odds, trade out on rallies, and keep a small position running for the home run.

 More on Prediction Markets